The Stock Market and Stock Funds

 When investing, think diversification over the longer term.
 Give yourself a minimum of 3-5 years to see how your investments work out.
 This is a recommended minimum for beginning investors.
 Since funds do fluctuate over the short term, longer is better.

 Investing is an important part of your financial picture, and there’s much to learn.
 We're here to help you Live and Invest Smarter.
-Start by making an appointment.
+Get started below or call 315-735-8571 to talk about your options.